 After Israel, the most technologically advanced and best-equipped armed forces are found in the Gulf Cooperation Council.
-Previously, the export of oil and gas meant that there was no shortage of resources to devote to defense spending, but the collapse of crude oil prices may force oil-exporting countries to adjust their defense spending patterns.
-At present, however, GCC nations still have the best-funded, although not necessarily the most effective, Arab armed forces in the region.
+Previously, the export of oil and gas meant that there was no shortage of resources to devote to defense spending, but the collapse of crude oil prices has forced oil-exporting countries to adjust their defense spending patterns.
+At present, however, GCC nations still have the region's best-funded (even if not necessarily the most effective) Arab armed forces.
+All GCC members boast advanced defense hardware that reflects a preference for U.S., U.K., and French equipment.

-All GCC members boast advanced defense hardware with a preference for U.S., U.K., and French equipment.
-Saudi Arabia maintains the most capable military force in the GCC.
+Saudi Arabia maintains the GCC's most capable military force.
 It has an army of 75,000 soldiers and a National Guard of 100,000 personnel reporting directly to the king.
 The army operates 900 main battle tanks including 370 U.S.-made M1A2s.
-Its air force is built around American and British-built aircraft and consists of more than 338 combat-capable aircraft including F-15s, Tornados, and Typhoons.
+Its air force is built around American-built and British-built aircraft and consists of more than 407 combat-capable aircraft including F-15s, Tornados, and Typhoons.36 In fact, air power is the strong suit of most GCC members.
+Oman operates F-16s and Typhoons.
+According to Defense Industry Daily, "The UAE operates the F-16E/F Desert Falcon, which holds more advanced avionics than any F-16 variant in the US inventory."37 Qatar operates French-made Mirage fighters and is buying 24 Typhoons from the UK.38

-In fact, air power is the strong suit of most GCC members.
-Oman operates F-16s and has purchased 12 Typhoons, which entered service in 2017.
-According to Defense Industry Daily, "The UAE operates the F-16E/F Desert Falcon, which holds more advanced avionics than any F-16 variant in the US inventory."
-Qatar operates French-made Mirage fighters and recently bought 24 Typhoons from the UK.
-4 The UAE and Qatar deployed fighters to participate in NATO-led operations over Libya in 2011 (although they did not participate in strike operations).
-Beginning in early fall 2014, all six GCC members joined the U.S.-led anti-ISIS coalition, with the UAE contributing the most in terms of air power.
-Air strikes in Syria by members of the GCC ended in 2017.
-The navies of the GCC members rarely deploy beyond their Exclusive Economic Zones, but all members (other than Oman) have participated in regional combined task forces led by the U.S. In 2016, Oman and Britain launched a multimillion-dollar joint venture to develop Duqm as a strategic Middle Eastern port in the Indian Ocean to improve defense security and prosperity agendas.
+Middle Eastern countries have shown a willingness to use their military capability under certain and limited circumstances.
+The navies of the GCC members rarely deploy beyond their Exclusive Economic Zones, but Kuwait, Bahrain, the UAE, Saudi Arabia, and Qatar have participated in and, in some cases, have commanded Combined Task Force-152, formed in 2004 to maintain maritime security in the Persian Gulf.39 Since 2001, Jordan, Egypt, Bahrain, and the UAE have supplied troops to the U.S.-led mission in Afghanistan.
+The UAE and Qatar deployed fighters to participate in NATO-led operations over Libya in 2011, although they did not participate in strike operations.
+All six GCC members also joined the U.S.-led anti-ISIS coalition, albeit to varying degrees, with the UAE contributing the most in terms of air power.40 Air strikes in Syria by members of the GCC ended in 2017.

-With 438,500 active personnel and 479,000 reserve personnel, Egypt has the largest Arab military force in the Middle East.
-It possesses a fully operational military with an army, air force, air defense, navy, and special operations forces.
-Until 1979, when the U.S. began to supply Egypt with military equipment, Cairo relied primarily on less capable Soviet military technology.
-Since then, its army and air force have been significantly upgraded with U.S. military weapons, equipment, and warplanes.
+With 438,500 active personnel and 479,000 reserve personnel, Egypt has the largest Arab military force in the Middle East.41 It possesses a fully operational military with an army, air force, air defense, navy, and special operations forces.
+Until 1979, when the U.S. began to supply Egypt with military equipment, Cairo relied primarily on less capable Soviet military technology.42 Since then, its army and air force have been significantly upgraded with U.S. military weapons, equipment, and warplanes.